demarez/demarez.github.io/_pages/home.md

 </p>

 <p align="justify">
-During a NASA-funded postdoc at California Institute of Technology, in the ocean physics group led by <a href=" https://jcallies.com/">Jörn Callies</a>, I worked in the understanding of this balanced turbulence, to allow to better disentangle signals when the satellites fly over the ocean, and I especially focused on the study of the spectral content of Sea Surface Height.
+During a NASA-funded postdoc at California Institute of Technology, in the ocean physics group led by <a href=" https://jcallies.com/">Jörn Callies</a>, I worked in the understanding of the balanced turbulence, to allow to better disentangle signals when the satellites fly over the ocean, and I especially focused on the study of the spectral content of Sea Surface Height.
 This work was done in collaboration with people from Jet Propulsion Laboratory and SCRIPPS Institution of Oceanography.
 </p>